 Do you want to better understand gymnastics scoring?
 Are you wondering how gymnastics judges decide on the score for each gymnastics routine?
-I am going to tell you the process gymnastics judges go through when coming up with a score.
+In this article, we’ll detail the process gymnastics judges go through when coming up with a score.

-In this article we will be talking about judging USA Gymnastics’s Junior Olympic program, the gymnastics levels 1-10, along with the Xcel Program.
+In this article we’ll specifically be talking about judging USA Gymnastics’s Junior Olympic program, the gymnastics levels 1-10, along with the Xcel Program.
 If you’re wondering how Elite gymnastics meets and the Olympics are scored, check out Olympic Gymnastics Scoring: The Basics.

 You also need to learn gymnastics judges’ shorthand, which is a bunch of symbols used to record a gymnast’s routine.
 Judges write down the symbols that correspond to the skills that the gymnast performed, along with notations for what deductions they are going to take.
 After a gymnast’s routine is complete, the judge goes back and evaluates the routine based on what they have recorded on their paper.